AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

     return strength, feedback
 ```

-- **Purpose:** Determines the strength of a password based on length, character composition, and entropy, and optionally checks for compromises.
+- **Purpose:** Determines the strength of a password based on length, character composition, entropy, and optionally checks for compromises.

 - **Evaluation Steps:**
   1. **Length Check:** Verifies if the password meets the minimum and does not exceed the maximum length.
   2. **Character Requirements:** Ensures inclusion of uppercase letters, lowercase letters, digits, and special characters as per user settings.